0xfede/fseh/README.md

 and an unknown event is received, an `Error('unhandled')` is returned.

 There are also two special event handlers:
-- `defer`, the event is queue and the machine will attempt to precess it as soon as another state is entered
+- `defer`, the event is queue and the machine will attempt to precess it as soon as another state is entered.
+Defererred events are processed after the `entry` event, if defined.
 - `noop`, the event is ignored, without throwing an error

 ```js